-The coastal inundation forecast by RSMC, New Delhi commenced form 2013 experimentally with cyclone Phailin.
+The coastal inundation forecast by RSMC, New Delhi commenced from 2013 experimentally with cyclone Phailin.
 This forecast is provided to disaster managers.
 It is mainly based on coastal inundation model run by Indian National Centre for Ocean Information Services (INCOIS) Hyderabad.
 This is ADCIRC model is adapted from USA.
-An example of this model product is shown below